-When booking Alaska cruise tours, it’s important to know how early in the season a given excursion tends to run out of spaces.
-For some outings, such as certain Juneau whale watching tours, it’s often possible to secure seats even the week before the excursion, but in other cases tickets can begin to vanish as early as the preceding January or February!
-In this article, our Alaska travel experts highlight 7 particularly high-demand tours you’ll want to book well in advance of your time in Alaska!
+When booking Alaska cruise tours, it’s important to know how early in the season a given excursion fills up.
+For some outings, such as Juneau whale watching tours, it’s often possible to secure seats the week before the excursion.
+In other cases, tickets can begin to vanish as early as the preceding January or February!
+In this article, our Alaska travel experts highlight 7 particularly high-demand Alaska cruise tours you’ll want to book well in advance of your trip!

 Click here to explore all of our Ketchikan, Skagway, and Juneau Alaska cruise tours.

-One of Skagway’s most iconic and popular adventure excursions is the classic Glacier Point Wilderness Safari, one of the perfect Alaska cruise tours for lovers of wildlife and scenic beauty.
-The 6-hour adventure begins with a scenic boat ride across Lynn Canal and past the town of Haines, often called “the adventure capital of the world.”
+One of Skagway’s most iconic and popular adventure excursions is the classic Glacier Point Wilderness Safari.
+This is one of the perfect Alaska cruise tours for lovers of wildlife and scenic beauty.
+The 6-hour adventure begins with a scenic boat ride across Lynn Canal.
+You’ll have the opportunity to travel past the town of Haines, often called the adventure capital of the world.
 Keep your eyes peeled for whales and sea lions along the way!
 Next, it’s off to the highlight of the Glacier Point Wilderness Safari: you’ll enjoy a short hike through stunning rainforest before setting out across a meltwater lake in Alaska-style canoes.
-As you make your way across the water, you’ll soon see your destination come into view as you draw near stunning Davidson Glacier, a massive alpine iceflow that reaches down toward your boat from high in the mountains!
+As you make your way across the water, you’ll soon see your destination come into view.
+The stunning Davidson Glacier looms ahead, a massive alpine iceflow that reaches down toward your boat from high in the mountains!

-Because only a limited number of permits are issued daily by the Forest Service, the Glacier Point Wilderness Safari fills up fast!
-Glacier Point Wilderness Safari availability for certain mid-summer dates can become scarce even by early spring, so book early if you want to be guaranteed seats for this stunning adventure!
+Because the Forest Service issues a limited number of daily permits, the Glacier Point Wilderness Safari fills up fast!
+Glacier Point Wilderness Safari availability for certain mid-summer dates can become scarce even by early spring.
+Book early if you want guaranteed seats for this stunning adventure!

 Click here to learn more and to check on Glacier Point Wilderness Safari availability for your Skagway port date!

-Bear viewing Alaska doesn’t come more scenic or adventurous than the fabled Admiralty Island Bear Watch, an in-depth full-day outing into the land of Alaskan brown bears.
+Bear viewing Alaska doesn’t come more scenic or adventurous than the fabled Admiralty Island Bear Watch.
+On this journey, prepare for an in-depth, full-day outing into the land of Alaskan brown bears.
 Colloquially referred to as the “Fortress of the Bears,” the destination explored on this one-in-a-lifetime excursion boasts the highest concentration of brown bears in the world.

-You’ll board a DeHavilland float plane for the scenic flight to Admiralty Island (south of Juneau), where the true adventure begins: You’ll meet your expert bear viewing Alaska guides and load up in easy-to-paddle kayaks for a day of exploration up and down a creek system frequented by numerous Alaskan brown bears.
+You’ll board a DeHavilland float plane for the scenic flight to Admiralty Island (south of Juneau).
+Here, the true adventure begins.
+You’ll meet your expert bear viewing Alaska guides and load up in easy-to-paddle kayaks for a day of exploration up and down a creek system frequented by numerous Alaskan brown bears.
 You won’t want to forget your cameras for this truly unique tour, as you simply won’t find a more thorough way to experience bear viewing Alaska than the Admiralty Bear Watch.

 Permits to Admiralty Island and Pack Creek are extremely limited; indeed, most summer days, we can send only a single group out on this one-of-a-kind bear viewing Alaska adventure!
-If you’re interested, you’ll want to finalize your booking well before the cruise season, because once the permits are gone, they’re gone!
+If you’re interested, you’ll want to finalize your booking well before the cruise season.
+Once the permits are gone, they’re gone!

 Click here to learn more and to check on Admiralty Bear Watch availability for your Juneau port date!

-Click here to learn more and to check on Ocean Raft Adventure availability for your Skagway port date!
+Click here to learn more and to check on White Pass Train & Bike availability for your Skagway port date!

 Looking to experience Mendenhall Glacier (and the stunning Mendenhall ice caves!) during your time in Juneau?
-The Mendenhall Paddle and Trek is among the most in-depth Alaska cruise tours for experiencing the massive iceflow up close and personally!
+The Mendenhall Paddle and Trek is among the most in-depth Alaska cruise tours.
+It is one of the only ways to experience the massive iceflow up close and personally!
 The full-day outing, which is without doubt among our most physically demanding excursion, calls for guests to be capable of paddling several miles and trekking up steep glacier ice.
-If you’ve got the energy for this once-in-a-lifetime adventure, though, there’s hardly a better way to spend a visit to Juneau!
-Highly experienced guides will lead your group as it makes its way across lovely Mendenhall Lake and, conditions permitting, strikes out into the otherworldly Mendenhall Ice Caves for some subterranean exploration!
+If you have the energy for this once-in-a-lifetime adventure, though, there’s hardly a better way experience Juneau!
+Highly experienced guides will lead your group as it makes its way across lovely Mendenhall Lake.
+Then, conditions permitting, strike out into the otherworldly Mendenhall Ice Caves for some subterranean exploration!
 Don’t worry: We have dry bags for your cameras, as you won’t want to leave those behind!

 Similarly to the Glacier Point Wilderness Safari, only a limited number of permits are issued daily for visits to the Mendenhall Glacier.
-Tickets can sometimes be located last-minute, but certain high-traffic dates tend to fill up well before the peak cruise season.
+You can sometimes purchase tickets last-minute, but high-traffic dates fill up well before peak cruise season.
 Book early!

 Click here to learn more and to check on Mendenhall Glacier Canoe Paddle and Trek availability for your Juneau port date!